Species group: Dragonets

 Behavior / temperament:

-The Red Mandarin requires an aquarium that is stocked with rock/coral caves, live sand, and live rock.
-The tank should be well-established before Mandarins are added, so that ample populations of the tiny invertebrates they feed-upon will be present.
+This delicate beauty is best kept in an aquarium that is stocked with rock/coral caves, live sand, and live rock.
+The tank should be well-established (i.e. 8-12 months old) before Dragonets are added, so that large populations of the tiny invertebrates they feed-upon will be present.

-In addition to the tiny invertebrates breeding in live sand and rock, the diet should include a variety of live foods such as Mysis, enriched (pre-fed) brine shrimp, blackworms, glassworms, and copepods.
-Red Mandarins do best when provided 2-4 feedings each day.
+In addition to the tiny invertebrates breeding in live sand and rock, the diet should include a variety of live foods such as enriched (pre-fed) brine shrimp, chopped blackworms and glassworms, and copepods.
+Red Wine Scooter Dragonets will not thrive unless provided near-constant access to food.

 Pairs will only breed when well fed (often fighting otherwise).
 The eggs are released at night as the pair swims towards the surface.
 The minute fry are difficult to rear unless continually supplied with live rotifers, wild-caught plankton, and similar foods.